 There is no right or wrong way to cope with the news that your child is blind or visually impaired.
-Whatever you're feeling—anger, sorrow, guilt, confusion, anxiety, or fear—you need to know that your emotions are natural and shared by virtually all parents faced with problems that affect their child's health and well-being.
+Whatever you’re feeling—anger, sorrow, guilt, confusion, anxiety, or fear—you need to know that your emotions are natural.

 There are a number of strategies that can help you balance your life and your concern for your visually impaired child.